Getting Your Vitamin D3 above 50 ng/mL can be Life Changing

 - For those who are deficient, below 50 ng/mL on a lab test, take 10,000 IU for a few months and retest.

 - If you are severely deficient (below 30 ng/mL) do not take the prescription 50,000 of D2.
 Vitamin D3 is the type of vitamin D naturally produced by your body in response to sun exposure, while vitamin D2 is not.
-Instead you can take 10,000 IU of Vitamin D3 daily for 8 weeks, then retest.
+Instead you can take 10,000 IU to 20,000 IU of Vitamin D3 daily for 8 weeks, then retest.

 Take Vitamin D3 in a Gel Capsule with K2